perturbing/plutus-plonk-poc/README.md

 1. `nix run .#plutus-plonk:test:run-vector-test`  to check the implementations against the test vectors.
 2. `nix run .#plutus-plonk:bench:run-bench` to compile the fast implementation to UPLC (`.flat`) for further processing.
-3. `nix run .#plutus-benchmark:exe:verifier-tests-exe` to calculate the cpu/mem units of the tests in the plutus-benchmark package.
+3. `nix run .#plutus-benchmark:exe:bench-exe` to calculate the cpu/mem units of the tests in the plutus-benchmark package.